pkp/pkp-docs/admin-guide/en/deploy.md

 ## SSL / HTTPS

-Every site should encrypt it's web traffic using a SSL certificate.
+Every site should encrypt its web traffic using an SSL certificate.
 This will make your site run from `https://` instead of `http://`.
-If you don't have a SSL certificate, you should [get one](./securing-your-system#sslencryption).
+If you don't have an SSL certificate, you should [get one](./securing-your-system#sslencryption).

 Edit the `config.inc.php` file to force URLs to use SSL: